ziadsawalha/culture/how-we-operate.md

 ### Communication

-With a distributed team keeping communiation clear and inclusive is a top priority.
+With a distributed team keeping communication clear and inclusive is a top priority.
 That's why we focus on asyncronous communication channels that keep everybody in the loop and allow everybody to provide insights and feedback.

 We use the following tools to accomplish this: